tylerdave/symposion/symposion/registration/design.md

 ## Definitions
 - User has one 'active Cart' at a time.
 The Cart remains active until a paid Invoice is attached to it.
 - A 'paid Cart' is a Cart with a paid Invoice attached to it, where the Invoice has not been voided.
-- An Item is 'reserved' if:
-  - it belongs to an
-  - it belongs to a paid Cart
 - An unpaid Cart is 'reserved' if
  - CURRENT_TIME - "Time last updated" <= max(reservation duration of Products in Cart),
  - A Voucher was added and CURRENT_TIME - "Time last updated" < VOUCHER_RESERVATION_TIME (15 minutes?)
+- An Item is 'reserved' if:
+  - it belongs to a reserved Cart
+  - it belongs to a paid Cart
 - A Cart can have any number of Items added to it, subject to limits.